flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I show validation errors?

 With Xamarin.Forms, if you wished to provide a visual hint of a validation error, you would need to create new properties and `VisualElement`s surrounding the `Element`s that had validation errors.

-In Flutter we pass through an InputDecoration object to the decoration constructor for the Text widget.
+In Flutter, you pass through an InputDecoration object to the decoration constructor for the text widget.

 However, you don't want to start off by showing an error.
 Instead, when the user has entered invalid data,